I think the reason it is so helpful is simple, in the words of Robert Murray M’Cheyne:

 Some tips and helpful tools:

 - Use a plan where you read from multiple parts of the Bible every day- that keeps you from getting bogged down in more difficult books (I’m looking at you Major Prophets).
-The Navigators and Robert Murray M’Cheyne’s Bible Reading Plan are excellent.
-The Navs plan has 25 days/month to give you some grace days.
-M’Cheyne’s method is everyday and reads through the NT and Psalms twice in a year, which I modify to read the NT and Psalms only once – which makes it more like 2-3 chapters/day instead of 4 which I find to be more doable.
+The Discipleship Journal and the M’Cheyne Bible Reading Plan are excellent.
+The DJ plan has 25 days/month to give you some grace days.
+M’Cheyne’s method is everyday and reads through the NT and Psalms twice in a year, which I modify to read the NT and Psalms only once (to modify it, just read the first 3, instead of 4, chapters every day).

 - I highly recommend DA Carson’s For the Love of God Volumes I & II.
 Carson provides commentary and reflections on each day’s scriptural passages in the M’Cheyne plan.
 I just wake up and open up For the Love of God on my Kindle.
 It tells me what to read, and then gives me a brief commentary on what I read.
 It’s almost always insightful, and always short.
 For the Love of God is also available for free online.